 with a greenhouse, a strawberry patch, and fruit trees.

-What was available for a family to eat in winter and spring depended on a wife's careful preservation of their excess produce.
 For many families, particularly those in the north, a woman's expertise in this area made the difference between comfort and starvation, not only through the winter but well into the spring.
 The family that did not have time to plant a garden, especially those out on the frontier, faced a winter of intense hardship.
 John Reynolds and his family survived on very little while on the Pennsylvania frontier: "Our bread was flour and water without salt or leaven, baked in the ashes in thin cakes.
 Bacon was our standing dish of meat.
 Chocolate with sassafras or winter-green tea was our drink at meals.
 Vegetables we had none."

 The importance of the kitchen garden cannot be overstated.